 How bad was John Lennon's eyesight?

-John Lennon was very short-sighted but in his teens refused to wear spectacles in public.
+John Lennon was very short-sighted, but in his teens refused to wear spectacles in public.

-On stage, ‘the Lennon stare’ became a feature but in his mid twenties Lennon 'came out' about his myopia.
+On stage, ‘the Lennon stare’ became a feature, but in his mid twenties, Lennon came out about his myopia.
 The catalyst was a pair of spectacles required for his part in the film How I Won the War (1967).
-These were what the British used to call ‘NHS specs’ (state subsidised wire-framed ones with round lens).

 John Lennon in How I Won the War